 But cloud providers will likely get tired of paying Nvidia’s AI toll and develop serious rivals to its chips, which Google has been doing for years while others take steps in that direction.
 Until then, however, the company that stands to benefit most directly from the new AI boom is Nvidia.

 The FTC announced this week that it will be “seeking comment” on the cloud computing industry, which is good news for all those people at tech conferences who pretend to ask speakers questions after a presentation.

 Specifically, the commission wants to examine “the extent to which particular segments of the economy are reliant on a small handful of cloud service providers” as well as look into “incentives providers offer customers to obtain more of their cloud services from a single provider,” among other things.
 “The reliance on cloud computing is only set to increase, as industries such as healthcare and finance continue to migrate to the cloud, and as computationally intensive novel technologies such as chatbots powered by large language models proliferate,” it said in a separate blog post.

 FTC Chair Lina Khan helped create a 2022 report produced by the House Judiciary Committee on tech competitivness that singled out AWS, saying “evidence suggests that Amazon has also taken steps to lock in and extend this dominance in ways that

 risk harming customers, businesses, and the broader public.”
 Proving that remedies should be enacted to do something about it, however, will be much more difficult.

 Around the enterprise

-Thanks for reading — see you later this week!
+Thanks for reading — see you next week!